The Man of Sin

 First, all of us – big nations and small – must meet our responsibility to observe and enforce international norms.
 We are here because others realized that we gain more from cooperation than conquest.

-One hundred years ago, a World War claimed the lives of many millions, proving that with the terrible power of modern weaponry, the cause of empire ultimately leads to the grave yard.
+One hundred years ago, a World War claimed the lives of many millions, proving that with the terrible power of modern weaponry, the cause of empire ultimately leads to the graveyard.

-It would take another World War to roll back the forces of fascism, the nation’s racial supremacy, and form this Untied Nations to ensure that no nation can subjugate its neighbors and claim their territory.
+It would take another World War to roll back the forces of fascism, the nation’s racial supremacy, and form this United Nations to ensure that no nation can subjugate its neighbors and claim their territory.